-- [(1) Notwithstanding any declaration of candidacy deadlines established by law, for purposes of this section each candidate for the office of Mayor or Councillor shall comply with the requirements of this subsection (c) during the year of election for the office.] sought, even if a formal declaration of candidacy is not yet required. - (d) All elected officials shall file with the City Clerk an annual statement listing all of the changes or additions to the disclosure information provided by the elected official at the time of filing his or her declaration of

-1 candidacy, pursuant to Section 3 of the Election Code.
-If no changes have 2 occurred, the elected official shall so state in the annual statement.
-The 3 annual statement shall be due on the first city work day of July and shall be 4 submitted on a form approved by the City Clerk.
-The annual statement 5 shall be a public record.
-6 [(e) In addition to the information disclosed pursuant to Section 3 of the 7 Election Code, the disclosure of financial interests for all elected officials 8 shall include the following information for the preceding calendar year in 9 regard to the individual required to file the statement and the individual's 10 spouse and any dependents residing in the individual's household: 11 (i) The names of all businesses with which the individual is 12 associated; 13 (ii) all sources of income, including the name of each employer, with 14 a description of the type of income received, in excess of one 15 thousand dollars (\$1,000), without specifying amounts of income; 16 (iii) the name of securities in excess of five thousand dollars at fair 17 market value owned by such individual, spouse or dependent 2 18 children or held in the name of a corporation, partnership or trust for [Bracketed/Underscored Material] - New 19 the benefit of such individual, spouse or dependents; 를 ' 20 (iv) the existence of any known blind trust and the names of the terig 21 trustees; Materia 22 (v) all real property and its location, whether owned by such ored individual, spouse or dependents or held in the name of a [Bracketed/Underscore 24 corporation, partnership or trust for the benefit of such individual, Inde 25 spouse or dependents; od/U 26 (vi) the names and addresses of creditors to whom the individual, the kete 27 individual's spouse or dependents, individually, owed debts of more 3rac 28 than ten thousand dollars (\$10,000); 29 (vii) any leases or contracts with the City or a quasi-public agency 30 held or entered into by the individual or a business with which the 31 individual was associated; 32 (viii) the name of any of the following that is a partner or owner of, or 33 has a similar business affiliation with, the business included under
+- (d) All elected Officials shall file with the City Clerk an annual statement listing all of the changes or additions to the disclosure information provided by the elected official at the time of filing his or her declaration of candidacy, pursuant to Section 3 of the Election Code.
+If no changes have occurred, the elected Official shall so state in the annual statement.
+The annual statement shall be due on the first city work day of July and shall be submitted on a form approved by the City Clerk.
+The annual statement shall be a public record. - (e) In addition to the information disclosed pursuant to Section 3 of the Election Code, the disclosure of financial interests for all elected Officials shall include the following information for the preceding calendar year in regard to the Official required to file the statement: - (i) The names of all businesses with which the Official is associated; - (ii) all sources of income, including the name of each employer, with a description of the type of income received, in excess of five thousand dollars (\$5,000), without specifying amounts of income; - (iii) all real property and its location, whether owned by such Official or held in the name of a corporation, partnership or trust for the benefit of such Official; - (iv) any leases or contracts with the City or a quasi-public agency held or entered into by the Official or a business with which the Official was associated; - (f) The statement of financial interests filed pursuant to subsection (e) shall be a matter of public information. - (g) Any individual who is unable to provide information required under the provisions of subsection (e) of this section by reason of impossibility may petition the Board of Ethics for a waiver of the requirements.